Hiking up the Twelve Apostles to Table Mountain

 This points highlights some of the things and views you’ll see along the way.

-I booked the hike through the same company that I booked last time: Hike Table Mountain.
-They’re great.
-But unlike the India Venster hike, you don’t need a guide on this one – follow the instructions in this post and you can easily do it on your own.
+But unlike the India Venster hike, you don’t absolutely need a guide on this one – follow the instructions in this post and you can easily do it on your own.

 The starting point is the Camps Bay Pipe Track (sign below).
 Tell your taxi driver to bring you there.
 Once there it’s easy…just follow the trail up.
 You’ll soon be looking back at beautiful views of Camps Bay with Lion’s Head on the right.